 ACRL student membership is still only $5 after joining ALA.
 Take advantage of this amazing opportunity to grow your network and your professional development at an unbeatable price.

-Join thousands of your colleagues and peers in Seattle for the ACRL 2021 Conference: Ascending into an Open Future, April 14-18, 2021!
+Join thousands of your colleagues and peers for ACRL 2021 Virtual Conference: Ascending into an Open Future, happening April 2021!
 The biennial ACRL Conference is the premier professional development event for the academic and research library community, and students receive a significant discount on registration.

 We invite you to submit a proposal to present, apply for a scholarship to help cover costs of attending, network with other students and librarians from across the country and around the world, and have fun!